 You’ll consider the rights and wrongs of using arts and culture in local and international development, and explore how we can use arts and culture to further social justice as well as economic growth.
 Working collaboratively in cross-cultural teams, you will identify development issues, formulate solutions, devise projects and construct professional proposals.

-The programme equips you with a critical overview of the values and theoretical frameworks in the field; enables you to conduct systematic research into cultural enterprises and their contribution; supports you to critically reflect on their significance; and develops your own vocational direction and capacity for active involvement in development projects.
+The programme will equip you with a critical overview of the values and theoretical frameworks in the field; enable you to conduct systematic research into cultural enterprises and their contribution; support you to critically reflect on their significance; and develop your own vocational direction and capacity for active involvement in development projects.

-2:i undergraduate degree (or equivalent) in a humanities, media, business or related subject
+2:i undergraduate degree (or equivalent) in a humanities, business or related subject